PaulAngus/cloudstack-docs/docs/source/installguide/configuration.rst

 physical network and add the first pod, cluster, host, primary storage, and secondary storage.

 #.
 Log in to the CloudStack UI as the root administrator.
-See `“Log In to the UI” <http://docs.cloudstack.apache.org/projects/cloudstack-administration/en/latest/ui.html#log-in-to-the-ui>`_.
+See :ref:`log-in-to-ui`.

 #.
 In the left navigation, choose Infrastructure.